Fighting Criminal Charges in Massachusetts

 - Most importantly, your lawyer must be someone you can talk openly to and work with from start to finish.

-What If I Can’t Afford a Criminal Lawyer in Boston, MA?
+What If I Can’t Afford a Criminal Lawyer?

 According to the U.S. Constitution, every American has a right to hire an attorney to defend themselves against criminal charges.
 However, many cannot afford the legal services of a private attorney.
 Therefore, the court will provide a public defender, who will be tasked to defend the defendant pro bono (without pay).